wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 to shapeless gold.
 Similarly, one must return to one’s original state before a new name and form can emerge.
 Death is essential for renewal.

-**Q:**&ensp;You are always stressing the need of going beyond, of aloofness, of solitude.
+**Q:**&ensp;You are always stressing the need of goïng beyond, of aloofness, of solitude.
 You hardly ever use the words ‘right’ and ‘wrong’.
 Why?

 **M:**&ensp;It is right to be oneself, it is wrong not to be.
 All else is conditional.
 You are eager to separate right from wrong because you need some basis for action.
-You are always after doing something or other.
+You are always after doïng something or other.
 But personally motivated action based on some scale of values, aiming at some result, is worse than inaction, for its fruits are always bitter.